seanox/spring-webdav/manual/getting-started.md

 The expressions are interpreted in their own context.
-In this, all beans whos name does not contain a dot, as well as `applicationContext`, `servletContext`, `servletConnection`, `servletRequest`, `servletResponse`, `httpServletRequest`, `httpServletRequest` and `httpSession` are available as variables.
+In this, all beans whos name does not contain a dot, as well as `applicationContext`, `servletContext`, `servletRequest`, `servletResponse`, `httpServletRequest`, `httpServletRequest` and `httpSession` are available as variables.
 If errors/exceptions occur during the interpretation or the optional conversion, this will cause an error output in the logging, but the processing will not be aborted, the WebDAV implementation will use the value `null` as result.

 Why the exception behavior?